 - Give us feedback on this statement and our initial action items.

 - Host a virtual event on anti-racism or suggest a presenter you’d like to learn from by emailing firstname.lastname@example.org.

-- Complete our yearly demographic questionnaire in October, if you are an OWCA member.
+- Complete our yearly demographic questionnaire, if you are an OWCA member.